Happenings in the Indian World

 First Nations Development is in Longmont, CO.
 A field office remains in

 Eagle Plume's Fine Arts & Crafts of the American Indian, located at 9853 Highway 7 in Allenspark, CO.
 (10 miles south of Estes Park on Hwy.
 7).
-January through April; we will be closed except by appointment or chance.
+January through April; they will be closed except by appointment or chance.
 They are open on a daily basis beginning in May- October.
-They are always opening online.
+They are always open online.
 Their hours will be: 9:00 a.m. -5:00 p.m. daily.
 Call Dayton, Ann & Nico at (303) 747-2861, email email@example.com and look at http://www.eagleplume.com/ and find their face book page for more information.

 Nakota Designs, Inc./STRONGHOLD SOCIETY is owned by Walt & Allison